dptsi/laravel-storage/README.md

 if($response->status == FileStorage::statusError())
 ```

+### AWS
+Make sure your config on filestorage.php
 ### Upload to Aws

 > @method static mixed awsUpload(\Illuminate\Http\File|\Illuminate\Http\UploadedFile $request, string $subdirectory = null)

 Using form(`\Illuminate\Http\UploadedFile`)
-Using the optional parameter sub-directory to make files uploaded to a sub-directory instead of the root directory
+Using the optional parameter sub-directory to make files uploaded to a sub-directory instead of the root directory.
+File ID on AWS S3 use name of uploaded file instead generate uuid for that file, so make sure filename is unique.

 ```php
 use Dptsi\FileStorage\Facade\FileStorage;